 You said: “Right.
 That is how political economy works.”

-So we have first to distinguish between theoretical economics (= science) and political economics (= agenda pushing) and then to check whether a theory satisfies the well-defined criteria of science.
+So we have first to distinguish between theoretical economics (= science) and political economics (= agenda-pushing) and then check whether a theory satisfies the well-defined criteria of science.

 Marx committed himself to science: “I welcome every opinion based on scientific criticism.”
-This means he accepted the scientific criteria of material and formal consistency as ultimate arbiter.
+This means that he accepted the scientific criteria of material and formal consistency as the ultimate arbiter.

-Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLE false these failed approaches have to be thrown out of science and their adherents, too.
+Because Walrasianism, Keynesianism, Marxianism, and Austrianism are PROVABLY false these failed approaches have to be thrown out of science and their adherents, too.
 Let’s face the facts, that includes you.

 You said: “You cannot predict the future, I gather.
 Fine.
 What can you actually do to show you really know what you are talking about?
 In practical, everyday terms, what’s your theory good for?
 Speak now or forever hold your peace.”